cpcwood/CV/README.md

 </p>

 <p align='justify'>
   I have always had a strong passion for technology and picked up software development during my Mechanical Engineering degree.
-More recently, I undertook a bootcamp at <a href='https://makers.tech' target="_blank">Makers</a>, to learn web development and turn my passion into a career.
+More recently, I undertook a Bootcamp at <a href='https://makers.tech' target="_blank">Makers</a>, to learn web development and turn my passion into a career.
 </p>

 <p>